-Your involvement in your child's academic and social experience is essential to this partnership for ultimate success.
-Together with a team of dedicated teachers, support staff, and administrators, we offer students a place to be nurtured, strengthened, and educated in a dynamic learning environment.
+Family engagement and your direct involvement are essential to productive educational partnerships.
+Together with a team of highly qualified teachers, dedicated support staff, and expert administrators, we provide students a place to be nurtured, strengthened, and educated to attain high academic expectations in effective, caring, and supportive learning environments.

-The mission of Lincoln Public Schools is to prepare ALL students for successful careers, lifelong learning, and civic engagement with a goal of 87% on-time graduation.
-This vision is supported by the following:
+The mission of Lincoln Public Schools is to prepare all students for successful careers, lifelong learning, and civic engagement.
+Within LPS, this vision is enacted by the following: